 October 26, 2015

 Five months after his remarkable life ended in a crash on a New Jersey highway, Princeton University is paying tribute to John Nash.
-He is the Nobel Prize-winning mathematician.
-He is remembered by colleagues for his brilliance and by millions for the Hollywood movie about him.
+He is the Nobel Prize-winning mathematician remembered by colleagues for his brilliance and by millions for the Hollywood movie about him.

 On Oct.
 21, the Ivy League school held a day of academic panels and remembrance events to honor John Nash.
 His struggle with schizophrenia was chronicled in 2001's "A Beautiful Mind."
-Nash and his wife, Alicia, were killed in a taxi crash on the New Jersey Turnpike.
-It happened in May.
+Nash and his wife, Alicia, were killed in a taxi crash on the New Jersey Turnpike in May.

 "In terms of brilliance, he was no regular guy.
 His impact with just a few papers is something special," said Peter Sarnak.
 He is the Eugene Higgins Professor of Mathematics at Princeton.
 "That he died on his way back from a ceremony where he received one of the biggest prizes in mathematics, that was tragic.
 But it was good to see mathematicians recognize him.
 Because my feeling is he wasn't appreciated the way he should have been.
 For his fellow mathematicians, the Abel Prize was a long-overdue acknowledgment of his contributions to mathematics."